East Lismore

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in East Lismore is below the national average.
-The median income is $43,946 and the average income stands at $56,251.
-This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for East Lismore would be approximately $47,840 (median) and $61,235 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in East Lismore all fall between the 15th and 22nd percentiles nationally.
-Income brackets indicate that the predominant cohort spans 30.2% of locals (1,371 people) in the $1,500 - 2,999 category, which aligns with the metropolitan region where this cohort likewise represents 29.9%.
-Housing affordability pressures are severe in East Lismore, with only 82.6% of income remaining, ranking at the 15th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in East Lismore, median income is $43,946 and average income is $56,251.
+This is lower than Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $47,840 (median) and $61,235 (average).
+Census data reveals that household, family, and personal incomes in East Lismore fall between the 15th and 22nd percentiles nationally.
+Income brackets indicate that 30.2% of locals (1,375 people) predominantly earn within the $1,500 - 2,999 category, similar to metropolitan regions where this cohort represents 29.9%.
+Housing affordability pressures are severe in East Lismore, with only 82.6% of income remaining, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income